craftcms/docs/docs/3.x/entries.md

 ### Entry URI Formats

 Channel and Structure sections can choose whether their entries should be assigned URLs in the system, by filling in the “Entry URI Format” setting.
+(Singles have a “URI” setting.)

+The template designated for an “Entry URI Format” or “URI” can use a special `entry` variable that’s automatically populated with the relevant section entry.

 Entry URI Formats are mini Twig templates, which will be rendered each time an entry in the section is saved.
 The rendering result will be saved as the entry’s URI in the system.